Hello, my name is Nellie

 In 2016, SEMPHN partnered with the Simple Telehealth organisation to develop an upgraded version of the technology.
-Nellie is currently being trialled by three GPs in practices across South Eastern Melbourne.
+Nellie is being implemented across South Eastern Melbourne.

 We acknowledge the Kulin Nation who are the traditional custodians of the land our catchment covers.
 We pay our respects to them, their culture and their Elders past, present and future, and uphold their relationship to this land.

 While the Australian Government Department of Health has contributed to the funding of this website, the information on this website does not necessarily reflect the views of the Australian Government and is not advice that is provided, or information that is endorsed, by the Australian Government.
 The Australian Government is not responsible in negligence or otherwise for any injury, loss or damage however arising from the use of or reliance on the information provided on this website.